helxplatform/dug/dug/README.md

 ## The Dug Framework

 Dug uses the [Biolink](https://biolink.github.io/biolink-model/) upper ontology to annotate knowledge graphs and structure queries used to drive full text indexing and search.
+It uses Monarch Initiative APIs to perform named entity recognition on natural language prose to extract ontology identifiers.
+It also uses Translator normalization services to find preferred identifiers and Biolink types for each extracted identifier.
 ![image](https://user-images.githubusercontent.com/306971/76716786-dc7f8c80-6707-11ea-9571-069f27dc5a23.png)

 ## Knowledge Graphs